 Initially working alone, Mr. Nghia now has additional support staff.

-Without revealing the specific income figure from his side job, he revealed that with only 25 hours/week of work, content creation generates income that is sometimes more effective than his main job at the office.
+Without revealing the specific income figures from his side job, he revealed that with only 25 hours/week of work, content creation generates income that is sometimes more effective than his main job at the office.

 According to Mr. Nghia, the revenue of content creators can come from advertising, content marketing or receiving money from the platform.
-However, it is difficult to take full advantage of it and often only optimizes a single source.
+However, it is difficult to take full advantage of it and often only optimize a single source.

-"Some people will have strengths in script writing and advertising content, but others will have strengths in livestreaming.
+"Some people will have strengths in script writing and advertising content, but others will also have strengths in livestreaming.
 My choice is to balance the brand's requirements and my strengths," he shared his experience.

 At first, Mr. Nghia hardly appeared in videos because he felt that he was not a talkative person in front of the camera.
 At that time, the videos he edited were very simple, with content about recipes, cooking methods or sharing everyday images of his family.

 "After 4 years of creating content, I feel more confident with the camera lens.
-Now that I have a whole team to support me, I still don't choose to livestream to sell products like many other TikTokers because I know that's not my strength," he said.
+Now that I have a team to support me, I still don't choose to livestream to sell products like many other TikTokers because I know that's not my strength," he said.

 I think to be remembered and loved by viewers, you have to be honest and sincere first.